Office of Fine Arts: Diplomatic Reception Rooms

-Located on the top two floors of the U.S. Department of State, the 42 reception rooms are used by the President, Vice President, and Secretary of State to officially entertain heads of state, heads of government, foreign ministers, as well as other distinguished foreign and American guests.
-Here, the Office of Fine Arts maintains a collection of 5,000 objects estimated to be worth $125 million.
-Objects in the collection reflect American art and architecture from the time of the nation's founding and its formative years, 1750-1825.
+The Diplomatic Reception Rooms, a museum institution, is used by the President, Vice President, and Secretary of State to officially entertain heads of state, heads of government, foreign ministers, as well as other distinguished foreign and American guests.
+Here, the Office of Fine Arts maintains a museum collection estimated to be worth $125 million.
+Objects in the collection reflect American art and architecture from the time of the nation's founding and its formative years, 1750–1825, spanning the Colonial, Revolutionary, Confederation, Federalist, Jeffersonian, and Good Feelings eras.
 Approximately 100,000 visitors tour the rooms each year, with public tours being held three times a day.
-All of the items in the collection have been acquired through donations or purchases funded through gifts from private citizens, foundations, and corporations.
+All of the items in the collection have been acquired through donations from private citizens, foundations, and corporations.

-The work of the office regarding the Diplomatic Reception Rooms is supported by an outside 501(c)(3) public charity, the Fund for the Endowment of the Diplomatic Reception Rooms at the U.S. Department of State.

 Office of Fine Arts staff take care to curate the rooms with items that are evocative of the values held by the emerging American nation as diplomats and American leadership use the rooms to convey the nation's continued dedication to those values.
 Additionally the environment may positively inspire civil service and foreign service staff as Secretary Shultz put forward: "And [US Government staff] feel now 'I'm here as part of the history of what's going on and maybe if we do things right they'll hang our picture up here someday and 200 years from now somebody will point to it."